 Professional Email Etiquette

-Verbal and written communications affect our reputations as professional brands and business brands.
+Verbal and written communication affects our reputations as professionals and businesses.
 As a student, professional, or business owner, your email professionalism could make or break an opportunity for you.

 Those who receive your emails can either be impressed or turned off based on your writing abilities, clarity of writing, promptness in responding, and savviness to utilize an email signature.